Skip to content

 However, our criminal defence lawyers may be able to negotiate a more favourable sentence on your behalf with the prosecution, provided you plead guilty.
 Pleading guilty is also favoured in the judiciary system as it often demonstrates remorse.
 As a result, it is not uncommon to the Court to award penalties that are lesser than the maximum sentence.
 Alternative punishments that are not as significant as full time imprisonment may also be more likely to be enforced.

-At Benjamin Leonardo – The Defenders our team of criminal defence lawyers have won numerous industry awards and hold a 90% success rate on the criminal and traffic offences we represent.
+At Essere – The Defenders our team of criminal defence lawyers have won numerous industry awards and hold a 90% success rate on the criminal and traffic offences we represent.
 If you or somebody else you know has been charged with identity fraud, it is advised to seek legal representation immediately.

 Call our Sydney based criminal defence law firm now for a consultation and the most accurate advice in relation to your specific matter.